samhiggins2001/simpath/README.md

 simpath
 =======

-In silico framework for modeling functional genomic experiments in a cellular pathway context
+Framework for in silico modeling of functional genomic experiments in a cellular pathway context.

 The tar.gz file contains the R package.